 Navigating Emotional Overwhelm and Shutdown as a Neurodivergent Individual

 Living in a world designed for neurotypicals can be incredibly challenging for neurodivergent individuals.
-This environment often leads to feelings of being overwhelmed, worthless, and hopeless.
+This environment often leads to feeling overwhelmed, worthless, and hopeless.
 Understanding and validating these internal experiences is crucial for your mental well-being.
-This blog will explore why these feelings occur and offer self-regulation strategies to help manage them.
+This blog will explore why these feelings occur and offer self-regulation strategies, including options like online therapy for individuals, to help manage them.

 Understanding Your Experience of Emotional Overwhelm and Shutdown